International-Data-Spaces-Association/IDS-G/Communication/CommunicationGuide.md

 ## Terms and Definitions ##

+Most important terms and definition are in the [Glossary](../Glossary/README.md)

 ### Control Plane vs. Data Plane and in-band vs. out of band ###

 Joint understanding of the terms `in-band` and `out-of-band`, as well as the `control plane` and `data plane`: